Travel to Abano Terme- Italy and enjoy.

 Bicycles:

 To tour the town the bicycle is very popular.
 You can ask the hotel for a bicycle.
-Every hotel has its own range of bikes Cycling-in-Abanoespecially for their guest.
+Every hotel has its own range of bikes especially for their guest.
 Word of warning – check your bicycle prior to setting off.
 If you are not happy with the safety of the bike – don’t get on it!
 Remember in Italy they drive on the right so familiarize yourself with the traffic system and don’t forget the Italian love to blow their horn.
 Don’t get upset.
 It’s just to signal that they are approaching.

 The Mini Road Train.